jorgemdj/jorgemdj/README.md

 - 🌱 I’m currently learning **Python** and **SQL**
-- 👨🏾‍💻 I’m looking to collaborate on **Data Science related programs**.
+- 👨🏾‍💻 I’m looking to collaborate on **Data Science and IA related programs**.
 - 🖥️ I'm focused at the moment in:

 <div displa="inline">